 Differences in DNA sequence can be used just like differences in physical characteristics to make a cladogram.
-Below is a collection of DNA sequence from an non-coading region of DNA from the hypothetical fly species that you just built a cladogram for.
+Below is a collection of DNA sequence from a non-coding region of DNA from the hypothetical fly species that you just built a cladogram for.
 Following the steps below, build a cladogram using only the information in the DNA sequences.